Indonesia's Credit Rating Stable, Private SPBU Fuel Supply, Crypto Market Integrity

 Read the full story here.

-Strengthen Digital Ecosystem to Maintain Crypto Market Integrity
+Strengthen the Digital Ecosystem to Maintain the Integrity of the Crypto Market

-• Like a double-edged sword, the growth of the crypto asset market is promising but also haunted by cybersecurity risks.
-It takes a collaboration of 5 parties (Pentahelix) from regulators, academics, business actors, the community, and the media, to jointly oversee the ecosystem of this industry.
-As of September 2025, the Financial Services Authority noted that national crypto asset users reached 18.61 million consumers, with month-to-month growth of 3%-5% and total year-to-date crypto asset transactions reaching more than Rp 360 trillion.
-This situation makes Indonesia ranked 7th out of 151 countries in the Global Crypto Adoption Index.
+• Like a double-edged sword, the growth of the crypto asset market is promising but also haunted by cyber security risks.
+Collaboration between 5 parties (Pentahelix) from regulators, academics, business actors, the public, and the media is needed to jointly oversee this industry ecosystem.
+As of September 2025, the Financial Services Authority recorded that national crypto asset users reached 18.61 million consumers, with month-to-month growth of 3%-5% and total crypto asset transactions year-to-date reaching more than Rp 360 trillion.
+This situation puts Indonesia in 7th place out of 151 countries in the Global Crypto Adoption Index.

 Read the full story here.

-Jakarta is the 71st Global City Based on Global Cities Index 2025
+Jakarta 71st Global City Based on the 2025 Global Cities Index

-• The 2025 Global Cities Index evaluates the connectivity and global character of 158 of the world's leading cities based on five dimensions: business activity, human capital, information exchange, cultural experience, and political engagement.
-There are 31 indicators that capture the dynamism and reach of urban centers.
-It also measures a city's ability to attract, retain and generate the global movement of people, capital and ideas.
+• The 2025 Global Cities Index evaluates the global connectivity and character of 158 of the world's leading cities based on five dimensions: business activity, human capital, information exchange, cultural experience, and political engagement.
+There are 31 indicators that capture the dynamics and reach of urban centers.
+It also measures a city's ability to attract, retain, and generate the movement of global people, capital, and ideas.

 Read the full story here.

-Release of October 2025 Inflation and September 2025 Export-Import.
-The Central Bureau of Statistics (BPS) will release the monthly Official Statistical Report (BRS) of October 2025 inflation and September 2025 export-import, Monday, November 3, 2025.
-This publication is routinely held at the beginning of each month, especially on the 1st or first Monday of each month to announce strategic data.
-The development of inflation and export-import data is needed by stakeholders and the business world in making policies.
+October 2025 Inflation Release and September 2025 Export-Import.
+The Central Statistics Agency (BPS) will release the monthly Statistical News Release (BRS) on the development of October 2025 inflation and September 2025 export-import, Monday, November 3, 2025.
+This publication is routinely held every beginning of the month, especially on the 1st or the first Monday of each month to announce strategic data.
+The development of inflation and export-import data is highly needed by stakeholders and the business world in making policies.

 SATU Indonesia Gallery (16th SATU Indonesia Awards 2025).
-In the series of Awarding 16th SATU Indonesia Awards 2025, Astra held SATU Indonesia Gallery.
-The event took place for 4 days, from November 3 to November 6, 2025, starting at 09.00-18.00 WIB at the Astra Gallery, Menara Astra 5th Floor.
+As part of the 16th SATU Indonesia Awards 2025, Astra is holding the SATU Indonesia Gallery.
+The event will take place for 4 days, from November 3 to November 6, 2025, from 09.00-18.00 WIB at the Astra Gallery, 5th Floor of Menara Astra.
 This event aims to support creativity and appreciate the work of the nation's children.
-The gallery features a variety of unique local products, ranging from fashion, crafts, to environmentally friendly products.
-Information related to various other interesting events can be diaries through Satu Indonesia's Instagram social media account.
+This gallery features a variety of unique local products, ranging from fashion, crafts, to environmentally friendly products.
+Information regarding various other interesting series of events can be found on the Satu Indonesia Instagram social media account.

-"Success is not just about how much money you make, but about the positive impact you make."
+"Success is not only about how much money you make, but about the positive impact you make."
 (Indra Nooyi-Former CEO of PepsiCo)

 Have a good day, Chief.